dreh23/graybot/Readme.md

 ## About

-This commandline application is a for testing of a greylog server.
+This commandline application is a for testing of a graylog server.
 It writes randomly log files every second and sends them via gelf udp to a [graylog](https://www.graylog.org) service.

 ##Usage